Timing is everything.

 Use the Capping and Grace period features to control marketing pressure:

-- The frequency capping allows you to limit the maximum number of times an opt-in install receive a notification.
+The frequency capping allows you to limit the maximum number of times an opt-in install receives a notification.
 This is useful to avoid overwhelming your users with the same message.

 You can schedule the start and the end date of your trigger campaign based on the Local Time or Global Time (UTC) (see above in Scheduled).